 There are several choices when it comes to deciding who you want to repair your home or business.
 Maybe you have a contractor who has done the work on your home that you would like to use again.
 That’s fine.
 We’ll work with you and your contractor to get the repairs done quickly.
 But if you need a recommendation, we would be happy to provide you with one.
 Our claim handlers have worked with many different contractors in your hometown.
 Let us know how we can help.

 Reporting a Claim

 Need to file a claim?
-You can file a homeowners insurance claim by contacting your Agent, one of ERIE's branch offices or you can file it online.
-On nights and weekends, contact ERIE's Extended Hours Claims Service at (800) 367-3743.
+You can file a homeowners insurance claim by contacting Erie Insurance at (800) 367-3743 for assistance 24/7 or you can file it online.
 After you’ve reported the loss, the following steps will take place.

 - The loss report is assigned a claim number and assigned to a claims handler.